virgili0/Virgilio/Tools/DialogFlow.md

 If you've followed the guide with attention, you're now able to create a simple chatbot from the GUI.
 So let's get our hands dirty and create or first agent!

-- Create a new Agent and develop it from the GUI, until he's able to reproduce this Intent with FollowUpIntents:
+- Create a new Agent and develop it from the GUI, until he's able to reproduce this "I'm lost" Intent with FollowUpIntents:

 Bot: Hi!
 I'm Virgilio!
-How can I help you?
+How can I help you?\
-Human: Tell me which is the best _Data Science_ project in _Italy_.
+Human: Tell me which is the best _Data Science_ project in _Italy_.\
 B: Without a doubt, the best project about _Data Science_ in _Italy_ is _Virgilio_!
-Do you want to reach it?
+Do you want to reach it?\
-H: Yes.
+H: Yes.\
-B: Here's the link, you're welcome :)
+B: Here's the link, you're welcome :) \
 B: [ ...drops the link ]

 That's it, for now.
 Try to reproduce the conversation, you can try your agent from the top-right bar in the GUI.